 If partying is more your thing, then there are a range of nightclubs to choose from in Coventry.
 Such as Kasbah Nightclub who do live music with a beer garden.
 Or Catch 22 who have themed events throughout the week.
 There are also fantastic museums in Coventry, like the Coventry Transport Museum which showcases the history of British Transport, perfect for motor enthusiasts or the Herbert Art Gallery & Museum, that displays art pieces and a vast record archive.

 City of culture

 Finally, what makes Coventry such an amazing place to live in must be the people.
 The beauty of Coventry is that you have people from Coventry, people from across the UK and people from around the world.
-The mixture of cultures in Coventry means that you get to learn and appreciate the different communities that people come from.
+The mixture of cultures in Coventry means that you can learn and appreciate the different communities that people come from.
 Which you wouldn’t get anywhere else.
-I have had the opportunity to meet wonderful people here in Coventry and share experiences with them in this magnificent city.
+I have had the opportunity to meet wonderful people here and share experiences with them in this magnificent city.
 I truly believe that all the colourful backgrounds in Coventry make the city such a welcoming place to live.